 Because there are so many marketing strategies, it can be hard to know where to get started.
 This article will explain how to develop an e-commerce marketing strategy and give you some ideas to get you started.

 Many people are interested in learning about individual marketing tactics but fail to put together an overall plan.
 This is a mistake, because the plan is what will allow your tactics to work together to deliver results over time.

 Follow these four steps to develop an e-commerce marketing strategy:

 1. Outline your goals.

 Before you can come up with a marketing strategy, you need to outline your goals for the year.
-What are you trying to accomplish?
-Here are a few examples of marketing goals.
+Here are a few examples of marketing goals: